 Charles F. McCain.
 Mr. McCain has served as Chief Executive Officer of Harbor Capital Advisors since 2017 and as a Director since 2007.
-Mr. McCain previously served as President and Chief Operating Officer of Harbor Capital Advisors during 2017, Executive Vice President and General Counsel of Harbor Capital Advisors from 2004-2017 and as Chief Compliance Officer of Harbor Capital Advisors from 2004-2017 and as Chief Compliance Officer from 2004-2017.
+Mr. McCain previously served as President and Chief Operating Officer of Harbor Capital Advisors during 2017, Executive Vice President and General Counsel of Harbor Capital Advisors from 2004-2017 and as Chief Compliance Officer of Harbor Capital Advisors from 2004-2014.
+He served as Harbor Funds' Chief Compliance Officer from 2004-2017.
 He has served as a Director and Chairperson of Harbor Trust Company, Inc. since 2019.
-He also has served as a Director of Harbor Services Group, Inc. since 2007, and as the Chief Compliance Officer of Harbor Funds Distributors, Inc. since 2007, and as the Chief Compliance Officer and Executive Vice President of Harbor Funds Distributors, Inc. from 2007-2017.
+He also has served as a Director of Harbor Services Group, Inc. since 2007, and as the Chief Compliance Officer of Harbor Services Group, Inc. from 2004-2017.
+He has also served as a Director of Harbor Funds Distributors, Inc. since 2007, and as the Chief Compliance Officer and Executive Vice President of Harbor Funds Distributors, Inc. from 2007-2017.
 Prior to joining Harbor Capital Advisors in 2004, Mr. McCain was a Junior Partner at the law firm of Wilmer Cutler Pickering Hale and Dorr LLP.
-Mr. McCain has extensive business, investment, legal and compliance experience and has served as a Trustee and Chairman of the Board of Harbor Funds since 2017, as a Trustee and Chairman of the Board of Harbor Funds II since 2022 and as a Trustee and Chairman of the Board of Harbor Funds ETF Trust since 2021.
+Mr. McCain has extensive business, investment, legal and compliance experience and has served as a Trustee and Chairman of the Board of Harbor Funds II since 2022 and as a Trustee and Chairman of the Board of Harbor Funds II since 2022 and as a Trustee and Chairman of the Board of Harbor Funds II since 2021.

-Board Leadership Structure As indicated above, the business and affairs of the Trust shall be managed by or under the direction of the Trustees.
+Board Leadership Structure

+As indicated above, the business and affairs of the Trust shall be managed by or under the direction of the Trustees.
 The Trustees have delegated day-to-day management of the affairs of the Trust to the Advisor, subject to the Trustees' oversight.
 The Board of Trustees is currently comprised of eight Trustees, seven of whom are Independent Trustees.
 All Independent Trustees serve on the Audit Committee and Nominating Committee, as discussed below.
 The Chairman of the Board of Trustees is an Interested Trustee.